 Liu, Jinyu, Ph.D.

-She was awarded an Andrew W. Mellon Foundation's New Directions Fellowship (2011-2014), and has recently been selected as one of the Shanghai "1000 plan" experts (2014-2019).
-Her recent research on the reception of Graeco-Roman classics in China.
+She was recipient of an Andrew W. Mellon Foundation's New Directions Fellowship (2011-2014) for her research on the reception of Graeco-Roman classics in China.
 Prof. Liu's reception research has enabled her to cross disciplinary boundaries, as evidenced by her presentations at international conferences with themes on Globalizing/Globalized/Global Classics and at the annual conventions of diverse academic associations including the American Philologial Assocaiton (now SCS), the Association for Asian Studies, and Comparative Literature.
-Most recently she has delivered invited lectures at the University of Exeter and the "Globalizing Classics" conference at Humboldt-Universität zu Berlin.
+Her recent publication in this area is "Virgil in Chinese", in Susanna Braund and Zara Torlone (eds.), Virgil and His Translators (Oxford University Press, 2018).

-As the Principal Investigator of “Translating the Complete Corpus of Ovid’s Poetry into Chinese with Commentaries", a multi-year project sponsored by a Chinese National Social Science Foundation Major Grant (2015-2020), Jinyu Liu is collaborating with more than a dozen scholars from four countries, all of whom either have Latin, Chinese, and English for the minimum or have Latin and a variety of other languages with full-time teaching experience at Chinese universities.
-Along with Professors Heng Chen (SHNU) and Christopher Francese (Dickinson College), Prof. Liu was responsible for organizing “Globalizing Ovid: An International Conference in Commemoration of the Bimillennium of Ovid's Death”, which will be held in Shanghai, May 31-June 2, 2017.
+As the Principal Investigator of “Translating the Complete Corpus of Ovid’s Poetry into Chinese with Commentaries", a multi-year project sponsored by a National Social Science Fund of China Major Grant (2015-2022), Jinyu Liu is collaborating with more than a dozen scholars from several countries, all of whom either have Latin, Chinese, and English for the minimum or have Latin and a variety of other languages with full-time teaching experience at Chinese universities.
+Along with Professors Heng Chen (SHNU) and Christopher Francese (Dickinson College), Prof. Liu was responsible for organizing “Globalizing Ovid: An International Conference in Commemoration of the Bimillennium of Ovid's Death”, which was successfully held in Shanghai, May 31-June 2, 2017.
 An edited two-volume set entitled New Frontiers of Research on the Roman Poet Ovid (in Chinese) was published by Peking University in 2021.
 Thomas Sienkewicz and Jinyu Liu (eds), Ovid in China: Reception, Translation, and Comparison came out from Brill in 2022.